riksantikvarieambetet/Generous-Interface-Fashion/README.md

 #### Prerequisites

  - An Europeana API key
- - An billing enabled Google service account with Google Vision access enabled.
+ - A billing enabled Google service account with Google Vision access enabled.

 Note that you will be prompted for your Europeana API key and the path to your Google service account file.